calebmgshort/serif_health/README.txt

 - I avoided duplicating urls in the output list via a Set.
 This worked fine for the input file provided.
 However, in the case where there were a huge number of urls to output, the limited memory of the computer would be a problem for the Set solution.
 I could have used a sqlite db to achieve the same thing more robustly but that felt over-engineered for the scope of this assignment.
+- I didn't bother overwriting any existing output file, so if you run the script a second time without removing the output file the results from subsequent runs will get appendedto , not replace the file.

 "Hints and Pointers":
 - How do you handle the file size and format efficiently, when the uncompressed file will exceed memory limitations on most systems?